 - If the EA has carried out a Statutory Assessment but decides not to issue a Statement.
 Sometimes parents are issued a Note in Lieu of a Statement, but this is still a refusal to issue a Statement.

 - If following a re-assessment of your child’s needs the EA decide not to change the Statement

-- If you disagree with a change to the Statement, such as the description of your child’s needs in Part 2 or the provision detailed in Part 3 or perhaps no school has been named in Part 4
+- If you disagree with the final Statement, such as the description of your child’s needs in Part 2 or the provision detailed in Part 3 or the school named in Part 4

 - If the EA decides that a Statement is no longer needed for your child